Silicon: benefits, dosage, contraindications

 Precautions

-There is not enough reliable information available on the safety of silicon when used in medicinal amounts.
+There is not enough reliable information available on the safety of silicon when it is used at medicinal doses.

-There is not enough reliable information available on the safety of silicon when used in medicinal amounts.
+There is not enough reliable information available on the safety of silicon when it is used at medicinal doses.